Long and thin covers for flow spaces

 has diameter less than $\alpha$. \end{enumerate} \end{lemma} \begin{proof} By Lemma~\ref{lemma:box} we can find for every point $x\in X_{>20\alpha}$ a box $\Phi_{[-10\alpha,10\alpha]}S'_x$ of length $20\alpha$ such that $x$ is in the interior of this box and in the central slice.
 Furthermore, we can choose them in such a way that $S'_{gx}=gS'_x$.
-Now consider the open cover
+We can assume